flamendless/log.lua/README.md

 * Setup for vim users to correctly display color
 * Save output file to appdata (when the game is released) instead of in the project folder
+* Allow intercepting function to easily get the string to be printed (for ImGui Console or other custom logging).
+For usage see [this]("https://github.com/flamendless/Purrr/blob/da10e0c0479862b8c6c2e1ce44966dd9c7de1ca2/src/debug.lua2p#L286-L301")

 ## SETUP